rordenlab/MRIcroGL/README.md

 ## Requirements

 By default, MRIcroGL 1.2 is compiled to require OpenGL 2.1 (from 2006).
 It can also be compiled to require OpenGL 3.3 Core (released in 2009).
+Alternatively, macOS users can also compile the tool for the [Metal](https://developer.apple.com/metal/).
 From the user perspective, there should be no difference between these choices.
 If your computer does not support OpenGL 2.1, you can try [MRIcron](https://www.nitrc.org/projects/mricron).
+The code can be compiled for the macOS, Linux or Windows operating system.
+For macOS, both ARM-based Apple Silicon and Intel-based computers are natively supported.

 ## Installation